stat545ubc-2024/assignment-b3-low-hands/README.md

 The goal of my app is to analyze and visualize the dataset regarding with the accidents information in US from 2016 to 2023.
 To be specific, I want to explore the distribution of the accidents in different states and analyze the potential factors causing the occurence of accidents.
 The overview of the dashboard is in a ShinyApp hosted on shinyapps.io.

+## Repository Structure

+-   **b3:** It contains the content of my shinyapp in assignment B3.
+    -   **www:** It contains one image and one css file.
+        -   **dataset-cover.jpg:** I used this image as one feature for B3.
+        -   **style.css:** This helps me change the font and color of my shinyapp for B3.
+    -   **app.R:** It's the code for constructing the app for B3.
+    -   **us_accident.csv:** It's the dataset I used after processing for B3.
+    -   **b3.Rproj:** It's the configuration file used to manage the project b3.
+-   **b4:** It contains the content of my shinyapp in assignment B4.
+    -   **www:** It contains one image, two css files and three Rhtml files.
+        -   **car.png:** I used this image as one feature in B4.
+        -   **title.css:** This helps me change the font of the title for my shinyapp for B4.
+        -   **tab.css:** This helps me change the colors of the tabs in my shinyapp for B4.
+        -   **dataintro.Rhtml:** This includes the text for dataset introduction.
+        -   **instruction.Rhtml:** This includes the text for how to use the app.
+        -   **conclusion.Rhtml:** This includes the conclusion that I got from the analysis of the dataset.
+    -   **app.R:** It's the code for constructing the app for B4.
+    -   **us_accident.csv:** It's the dataset I used after processing for B4.
+    -   **b4.Rproj:** It's the configuration file used to manage the project b4.
+-   **README.md:** It's the introduction of my B4 repository.

 ## About Dataset I used

 The Dataset used for assignment B3 and B4 is based on the open source taken from Kaggle.
 The link to the original dataset can be found here: [US Accidents (2016 - 2023)](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data)